 Legally speaking, only brokers can list homes.
 So, while you may work with a listing agent and agree to the terms of the deal, their broker legally holds the listing.
 What's more, all commissions flow through brokers, on both the buy side and sell side of the transaction.
 This isn’t super important to know, as a consumer, but it’s something most people don’t know and it’s somewhat interesting.

 Listing agents represent their customers (sellers).
 Their typical fee is 5% to 6% to list and market a home.
 Prices are negotiable and vary by market, based on local custom.
-For example, homes for sale in West Coast cities like Los Angeles, San Diego, or Portland are usually listed for a 5% fee.
-It's illegal for real estate agents and brokers to collude and fix listing fees; a practice that violates of antitrust laws.
+From our experience, homes for sale in West Coast cities like Los Angeles, San Diego, or Portland are usually listed for a 5% fee.
+Note: It's illegal for real estate agents and brokers to collude and fix listing fees; a practice that violates of antitrust laws.

 Some discount brokers and for sale by owner (FSBO) companies agree to be paid less than the local norm for listing a home.
 However, low listing fees can be problematic as there is very little commission left over to split with buyers’ agents.
 What’s more, with less money on the table, discount brokers are less likely to spend what is required for professional real estate photography, advertising and the myriad other expenses needed for properly marketing and selling a home.

 So just how are homes marketed?
 Marketing and advertising budgets are deployed the following ways.